Dealing with hollow macaron shells? Here are the top reasons why your French macarons are hollow and how to fix them.

 The Trouble with Hollow Macarons

-When most bakers begin baking macarons, they are most likely trying to overcome common hurdles like cracked tops and bumpy shells.
-As a result, they tend to covet smooth non-cracked shells and frilly macaron feet above all else.
-But as their macarons start looking better (on the outside anyways), they realize there's a hidden issue that lies deep within their macarons - hollow shells.
+Most bakers start to notice the issue of hollow macarons later in their macaron baking journey.
+When most bakers begin baking this little French treat, most are likely trying to overcome common hurdles like cracked macaron tops and bumpy shells.
+As a result, most tend to covet smooth non-cracked shells and frilly macaron feet above all else.
+But as their macarons start looking better - on the outside anyways - they realize there's a hidden issue that lies deep within their macarons - hollow shells.

 Do Hollow Macarons Go Away with Maturation?